johanjaguardev/meli-test/README.md

 bug1: change redirect with window href location with react router 6 alternative - solved
 bug2: Each child in a list should have a unique "key" prop. - Check the render method of `Results`. - solved
 bug7: first make an research that matches only with 1 result, after that try to come back to home
+bug3: css-outline black in searchbox input

 ## Pending:

-bug3: css-outline black in searchbox input
-bug4: price sup about decimals bug 5: searchbar always in top and fix windows to start position
+bug4: price sup about decimals \*
+bug 5: searchbar always in top and fix windows to start position
 bug6: format amount according currency
 bug8: set a message in case that the query not return any result
+bug9: last line in results is not hidden

 feature1: toggle search button if no exist nothing in input
 feature2: fix spacers according design pixel perfect in detail